denoland/manual/runtime/kv/operations.md

 > Deno updates.
 We recommend that you backup your data regularly and consider
 > storing data in a secondary store for the time being.

-> 🌐 Deno KV is available in closed beta for Deno Deploy.
+> 🌐 Deno KV is available for Deno Deploy.
 > [Read the Deno Deploy KV docs](https://deno.com/deploy/docs/kv).

 The Deno KV API provides a set of operations that can be performed on the key